omarbdrn/hackthebox-web/challenges/AbuseHumanDB.md

     }
 ```

-Don't waste your time reading all of the source code we know our goal and injection point so let's look for the functions the execute `listEntries` or `getEntry`
+Don't waste your time reading all of the source code we know our goal and injection point so let's look for the functions that execute `listEntries` or `getEntry`

 **routes/index.js**
 ```js